i4Trust/tutorials/OpenShift-Sandbox-Deployment/README.md

 >:warning: Do NOT use this as a production environment.
 It contains plain-text passwords and other anti-patterns(f.e. no resource limits, no availability settings, no backups) that will harm you in production.
 Its a development setup, that should be treated as such.

+## Scenario description.

+> :warning: The consumer "EU.EORI.NLHAPPYPETS" and the provider "EU.EORI.NLPACKETDEL" are placeholder and should be replaced with your valid participants certificates.

+The step-by-step guide will examplify an M2M-scenario, where consumer "EU.EORI.NLHAPPYPETS" requests the IDM(e.g. Keyrock) of provider "EU.EORI.NLPACKETDEL" for an access-token.
+This token is then used by "EU.EORI.NLHAPPYPETS" to request the orion-ld on "EU.EORI.NLPACKETDEL" through kong.
+Kong will verify the identity provided in the token, using the iShare-testinstances for satellite(e.g. https://scheme.isharetest.net) and authorization-registry(e.g. https://ar.isharetest.net).

+> :warning: If you don't have identities for the iShare-testinstances, either request them at the [i4Trust-helpdesk](https://spaces.fundingbox.com/c/i4trust/categories/i4TrustHelpDesk) or use a dedicated AR and Satellite(for example Keyrock and [FIWARE/ishare-satellite](https://github.com/FIWARE/ishare-satellite)).

 ## Step-by-step guide

 1. Create account and sandbox on the [offical page from RedHat](https://developers.redhat.com/developer-sandbox/get-started)